mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### `<CssVarsProvider>` props

-- `defaultColorScheme: ColorScheme | { light: ColorScheme; dark: ColorScheme }` - Design system default color scheme; provides a string if the design system has one default color scheme (either light or dark) or an object if the design system has default light & dark color schemes
-- `defaultMode?: Mode` - Design system default mode
+- `defaultMode?: 'light' | 'dark' | 'system'` - Application's default mode (`light` by default)
-- `disableTransitionOnChange : boolean` - Disable CSS transitions when switching between modes or color schemes
+- `disableTransitionOnChange : boolean` - Disable CSS transitions when switching between modes
 - `enableColorScheme: boolean` - Indicate to the browser which color scheme is used (light or dark) for rendering built-in UI
 - `prefix: string` - CSS variable prefix
 - `theme: ThemeInput` - the theme provided to the React's context